 Do you use electronic payment applications, such as Apple Pay, Samsung Pay, or Android Pay?
 They are created by app developers so that users can make money payments through a direct connection to their bank account.
 To ensure safety and security, often, they will have two-factor authentication enabled.
 That is, in addition to the password of the application account, the user also needs to authenticate the account via his phone number.

 Thus, you do not need to log in to the website on your computer to make payment transactions like before.
-Not limited to in-app purchasing, mobile banking apps, now mobile commerce technology also allows you to locate, shop, buy tickets, book hotel rooms, meals, and more.
+Not limited to in-app purchasing, and mobile banking apps, now mobile commerce technology also allows you to locate, shop, buy tickets, book hotel rooms, meals, and more.

 Differences between mCommerce and eCommerce